MattFerrara/1000-Companies-Analysis/README.md

 # 1000 Companies Data Analysis

 ## Introduction

-In this project I used 1000 companies data to predict the outcome of the companies profit based upon the given data.
+In this project, I use data from 1000 companies to predict their profit outcomes.
+My goal is to provide a data-driven solution using tools like NumPy, SciPy, Pandas, and Scikit-learn.
+The excitement lies in uncovering valuable insights from the dataset and building a reliable predictive model.
+I opted for the simplicity of linear regression, aiming to capture the relationships between various features and company profits.
+Preprocessing tools like OneHotEncoder, StandardScaler, PolynomialFeatures, and SimpleImputer enhance the model's performance.
+A streamlined pipeline ensures consistency, and GridSearchCV fine-tunes hyperparameters for optimal results.

 ## Selection of Data
 The model processing and training are conducted using a Jupyter Notebook and is available under the code section.
 R&D Spending, Administration, Marketing Spend, State and Profit.